-RECOMMENDED: Full guide to Broadway tickets in NYC
+RECOMMENDED: Full guide to all Broadway shows

-Head to TKTS
+1. Head to TKTS

-The classic way to find deeply discounted tickets is to wait in line, on the day of the show, at Theatre Development Fund’s TKTS Booth under the red steps in Duffy Square (47th Street and Broadway).
+The classic way to find deeply discounted tickets is to wait in line, on the day of the show, at TDF’s TKTS Booth under the red steps in Duffy Square (47th Street and Broadway).
 All but the biggest Broadway hits are on sale there, mostly at 50 percent off.
-If you are not looking to see a musical, the Times Square booth has a "Play Only" window that may cut down your wait time.
+If you are not looking to see a musical, the Times Square booth has a "Play Express" window that will cut down your wait time.

-Rush the theater or play the lottery
+3. Rush the theater or play the lottery

-Become a member
+5. Become a member

 For $30, if you're eligible, you can get an annual membership to TDF, which lets you use ticket deals days or weeks before the show.
 TDF also lets you see Off-Off Broadway shows for just $9 through its OffOff@9 program.
 Most of the city's major theater companies offer membership packages.
 You pay a fee up front (say, $65) in return for discounted tickets all year; what's more, you get the chance to buy tickets before they go on sale to the general public, which can be a big deal when it comes to shows with a lot of advance buzz.
 And membership often has other privileges as well, like the 20 percent food-and-drink discount you get at Joe's Pub when you belong to the Public Theater.
 The trick is to pick companies that showcase consistently strong work, such as Playwrights Horizons, New York Theatre Workshop, Atlantic Theater Company or Ars Nova.

-Be a young person
+Bonus: Be a young person

 The city’s biggest nonprofit theaters all have programs aimed at encouraging younger audiences.
-Theatergoers ages 18 to 35 can buy tickets to Roundabout Theatre Company for just $20 to $25 per show by joining its Hiptix program.
+Theatergoers ages 18 to 35 can buy tickets to Roundabout Theatre Company for just $25 per show by joining its Hiptix program.
 If you're between 21 and 35, you can join Lincoln Center Theater's LincTix program, which offers $32 tickets to all shows.
 Manhattan Theatre Club’s 30 Under 30 program, as the name suggests, allows patrons 30 or younger to buy tickets for $30.
 Other major companies, such as Playwrights Horizons, also offer programs for young theatergoers.